Proyecto Dignidad

 Proyecto Dignidad (lit.
 'Project Dignity', PD) is a Puerto Rican political party founded in 2019.
-In the 2020 general election it ran on a Christian democracy and anti-corruption platform.
+In the 2020 general election it ran on a Christian democratic and anti-corruption platform.

 History

 Project Dignity was first announced on March 24, 2019.
 On January 22, 2020, the party was officially certified as the 5th political party running in the 2020 general election.
 Afterwards in May, César Vázquez Muñiz, cardiologist; and Ada Norah Henriquez, attorney at law, were nominated for Governor and Resident Commissioner respectively.
+In May 2025, the Puerto Rico Supreme Court upheld the decision to exclude Project Dignity from the Puerto Rico State Election Commission.

 2020

 On November 3, 2020, the party contested its first election.
 For the campaign, the party did not run candidates for every office.
 They opted to run for the governorship and resident commissary, as well as 1 candidate at-large for both legislative chambers.
 They also ran candidates in some representative and senatorial districts.
 Similarly, they only had a candidate in the mayoral race for San Juan, although they had previously certified Edgardo Cruz Vélez as candidate for Guánica, who did not win the race as an independent candidate after a vote recount.
 While their candidates for Governor and Resident Commissioner came 5th and 4th respectively, they won 1 at-large seat in both the House of Representatives and Senate.